evanharmon/in-mono/headspace/terraform/terraform-lifecycles.md

 ## Limitations
 - terraform will destroy a resource before creating a new one by default
+- just don't use `prevent_destroy` as it doesn't support any variable interpolation

 ## Timeouts
 Handle timeout errors with autoscaling groups